-- 41. The Debtors understand that, during these chapter 11 cases, K&E intends to apply to the Court for allowances of compensation and reimbursement of actual and necessary expenses in accordance with the applicable provisions of the Bankruptcy Code, the Bankruptcy Rules, the Local Rules for the Southern District of New York (the "Local Bankruptcy Rules"), guidelines establishing the office of the United States Trustee of for the Southern District of New York (the "United States Trustee"), and orders of this Court for all services performed and expenses incurred after the Commencement Date. - 42.
-Pursuant to section 328(a) of the Bankruptcy Code, the Debtors may retain K&E on any reasonable terms and conditions.
-The Debtors submit that the most reasonable terms and conditions are those charged by K&E to the Debtors and other clients on a daily basis in a competitive market for legal services.
-Therefore, the Debtors and K&E have agreed that K&E shall be paid its customary hourly rates for services rendered that are in effect from time to time, as set forth in the Cantor Affidavit, and shall be reimbursed according to K&E's customary reimbursement policies.
+- 35. TS&S has received a retainer and an advance against expenses for services to be performed in the preparation and prosecution of these chapter 11 cases, in the amount disclosed in the Togut Affidavit, which will be applied to such postpetition allowances of compensation and reimbursement of expenses, respectively, as may be granted by the Court. - 36.
+The Debtors understand that during these chapter 11 cases, TS&S will apply to the Court for allowances of compensation and reimbursement of actual and necessary expenses in accordance with the applicable provisions of the Bankruptcy Code, the Bankruptcy Rules, the Local Rules for the Southern District of New York (the "Local Bankruptcy Rules"), guidelines establishing by the United States Trustee for the Southern District of New York (the "United States Trustee"), and orders of this Court for all services performed and expenses incurred after the Commencement Date.

-43. The Debtors seek approval of the Application on an interim basis in order to provide parties an opportunity to object to the relief requested herein.
-If the Court approves the Application, and no objections are timely filed, the Debtors' request that the Application be deemed granted on a final basis without further notice or hearing.
+- 37. Pursuant to section 328(a) of the Bankruptcy Code, the Debtors may retain TS&S on any reasonable terms and conditions.
+The Debtors submit that the most reasonable terms and conditions are those charged by TS&S to the Debtors and other clients on a daily basis in a competitive market for legal services.
+Therefore, the Debtors and TS&S have agreed that TS&S shall be paid its customary hourly rates for services rendered that are in effect from time to time, as set forth in the Togut Affidavit, and it shall be reimbursed according to TS&S's customary reimbursement policies. - 38.
+The Debtors seek approval of the Application on an interim basis in order to provide parties an opportunity to object to the relief requested herein.
+If the Court approves the Application, and no objections are timely filed, the Debtors request that the Application be deemed granted on a final basis without further notice or hearing.